Mocochá Municipality

-Mocochá Municipality (Yucatec Maya language, 'reflection of the knot in the water') is one of the 106 municipalities in the Mexican state of Yucatán containing 57.48 km2 of land and located roughly 25 km northeast of the city of Mérida.
+Mocochá Municipality (Yucatec Maya language, 'reflection of the knot in the water') is a municipality in the Mexican state of Yucatán containing 57.48 km2 of land and located roughly 25 km northeast of the city of Mérida.

 History

 During pre-Hispanic times, the town fell within the provinces under the chieftainship of Ceh Pech.
 After the conquest the area became part of the encomienda system.
 In 1549 Francisco de Montejo the Younger was the encomendero and responsible for 1680 indigenous persons.
 In 1571 it had passed to Diego de Santillán.

 Yucatán declared its independence from the Spanish Crown in 1821 and in 1825, the area was assigned to the Coastal region with its headquarters in Izamal.
 In the mid-nineteenth century, Mocochá was assigned to the Tixkokob Municipality and remained in that jurisdiction until 1918 when it was designated as its own municipality.

 Governance

 The municipal president is elected for a three-year term.
 The town council has four councilpersons, who serve as Secretary and councilors of public security, ecology and public sanitation.

 The Municipal Council administers the business of the municipality.
 It is responsible for budgeting and expenditures and producing all required reports for all branches of the municipal administration.
 Annually it determines educational standards for schools.

 The Police Commissioners ensure public order and safety.
 They are tasked with enforcing regulations, distributing materials and administering rulings of general compliance issued by the council.